AliSoftware/OHHTTPStubs/README.md

+## Change Log

+The changelog is available [here in the dedicated wiki page](https://github.com/AliSoftware/OHHTTPStubs/wiki/ChangeLog).

 ## ARC Support

 This classes now support both ARC and non-ARC projects :)

-## Credits
+## License and Credits

-This project is brought to you by Olivier Halligon.
+This project is brought to you by Olivier Halligon and is under MIT License

 It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/)
 _(See also his [GitHub repository](https://github.com/InfiniteLoopDK/ILTesting))_